sdmg15/Best-websites-a-programmer-should-visit/README.md

    * [Lod - Cloud](http://lod-cloud.net/): The Linking Open Data cloud diagram
    * [Cave of programming](https://caveofprogramming.com/): Learn to program, Upgrade your skills.

-# For those who want to start a small project but cant find the ideas
+# For those who want to start a small project but can't find the ideas
    * [martyr2s-mega-project-ideas-list](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/) : contains about 125 project ideas from beginner to intermediate level.
    * [karan/Projects](https://github.com/karan/Projects) : a large collection of small projects for beginners with
    * [Wrong "big projects" for beginners](http://rodiongork.tumblr.com/post/108155476418/wrong-big-projects-for-beginners)How to choose where to start